boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 The customer and merchant agree on parameters, initialize a `zkAbacus` channel, open and fund a Tezos smart contract, and activate the `zkAbacus` channel as detailed [here](2-channel-establishment.md).

 ### (3) Channel payments
-Channel payments are specified in (XX link design doc).
+Channel payments are specified in 4.4 of the [zkChannels Protocol](https://github.com/boltlabs-inc/blindsigs-protocol/releases/download/ecc-review/zkchannels-protocol-spec-v3.pdf).
 The customer initiates all payment requests, but both positive and negative payment values are supported.

 In zkChannels, the customer offers a payment in return for a service from a merchant.
 If the merchant agrees to this payment and to provide the requested service, the parties run `zkAbacus.Pay` on the agreed-upon amount.